 The Safari First Timer's Package is going to feature three scenic trails, each going to a different area near Moab.
 All are regular Jeep Safari trails.
-The package will start day 1 (Sunday, March 25th)

-with the easiest trail, and each day after will feature a trail a bit more difficult than the prior day's offering.
-We will start the package with the Chicken Corners Trail, rated 2.
-(For complete description of trail see page 84) Day two March 26th will feature the Secret Spire Trail, another 3 rated trail that is slightly more challenging than Chicken Corners.
-Located on a totally different plateau northwest of Moab (For complete description see page 98) The third day will feature the Copper Ridge Trail, rated 4.
-Copper Ridge will take you to the northeast, close to the boundaries of Arches National Park.
-(For complete description see page 102) The package is priced the same as any three day selection of safari trails; the difference will be four wheeling with the same fellow jeepers and officials each day.
+The package will start on Day 1 with the easiest trail, and each day after will feature a trail a bit more difficult than the prior day's offering.

+Day 1 We will start the package with the Chicken Corners Trail, rated 2.
+(For complete description of trail, see page 70)

+Day 2 will feature the Secret Spire Trail, a 3 rated trail that is slightly more challenging than Chicken Corners.

+Located on a totally different plateau northwest of Moab (For complete description, see page 80)

+Day 3 will feature the Buttes & Towers Trail, rated 3.
+(For complete description see page 72).

+The package is priced the same as any three day selection of safari trails; the difference will be four wheeling with the same fellow jeepers and officials each day.